GraphQL implementation guide

 Goal: Bundle raw permissions into assignable permissions for a simpler user experience.

-Follow the instructions in the Assignable Permissions section to create assignable permission YAML files.
+Follow the instructions in the Assignable Permissions documentation to create or update assignable permission YAML files.
 This step is the same for both REST API and GraphQL implementations.

 Step 5: Add Authorization Directives to Types and Mutations